Craft beer pints at a Minneapolis taproom

 945 Broadway St NE

 The crawl: Northeast Minneapolis is the brewery capital of Minnesota.
-You can walk between six taprooms in under 30 minutes, each with a distinct personality — from Dangerous Man's intimate communal tables to Bauhaus's party atmosphere.
+You can walk between five taprooms in under 30 minutes, each with a distinct personality — from Dangerous Man's communal energy to Bauhaus's party atmosphere to Padraigs' Irish sessions.
 The Northeast brewery crawl is arguably the best urban brewery walk in the Midwest.
-Start at Dangerous Man (opens at 4 PM most days), work north to Indeed and Bauhaus, and finish at Fair State on Central Ave.
-Bring cash for Dangerous Man.
+Start at Dangerous Man on Hennepin (opens at 4 PM most days), work north to Indeed and Bauhaus, and loop back through Padraigs and Sociable Cider Werks.
 Eat at Anchor Fish & Chips or Holy Land between stops.

 Explore Northeast Minneapolis